Info

 • The ultimate guide to fine-tuning: https://arxiv.org/abs/2408.13296

 • Fine-tuning big models within a reasonable time requires special and beefy hardware!
-Luckily, GH200, GB200 or Mi300 are ideal to complete this task extremely quickly.
+Luckily, GH200, GB200/GB300 or Mi325/350 are ideal to complete this task extremely quickly.

-• Example use case 3: Generating videos with Mochi1, HunyuanVideo or Wan 2.1
+• Example use case 3: Generating videos with Mochi1, HunyuanVideo, MAGI-1 or Wan 2.1

 • Mochi1: https://github.com/genmoai/models